tweag/python-monorepo-example/2019-03-07-configuring-and-testing-kubernetes-clusters.md

 Two options came to mind, both of which had to be dismissed:

 - **Minikube**: Minikube is a well established tool for local Kubernetes clusters but its reliance on a hypervisor rules it out.
-- **NixOs/QEMU**: NixOS makes it easy to build and start arbitrary configurations via QEMU but this obviously is not cross-platform and thus not an option.
+- **NixOS/QEMU**: NixOS makes it easy to build and start arbitrary configurations via QEMU but this obviously is not cross-platform and thus not an option.

-Instead I discovered [kind](https://github.com/kubernetes-sigs/kind), which:
+Instead we'll use [kind](https://github.com/kubernetes-sigs/kind), which:

 - Depends on Docker only
 - Works on Linux, macOS and even Windows
 - Supports multi-node (including HA) clusters

-In the following I will guide you through an [example project](https://github.com/gilligan/kind-kubenix) which will illustrate how kind can be combined with [KubeNix](https://github.com/xtruder/kubenix) and Nix in general to develop correct, easy to maintain, and easy to test kubernetes deployments.
+In the following I will guide you through an [example project](https://github.com/gilligan/kind-kubenix) which will illustrate how kind can be combined with [KubeNix](https://github.com/xtruder/kubenix) to develop correct, easy to maintain, and easy to test Kubernetes deployments.
 This will include:

-- Implementing and nixifying a simple NodeJs service
+- implementing and nixifying a simple NodeJS service,
-- Using Nix tooling to build minimal docker images
+- using Nix tooling to build minimal Docker images,
-- Using kind to boot up a kubernetes cluster with minimal effort
+- using kind to boot up a Kubernetes cluster with minimal effort,
-- Using KubeNix to create validated and composable deployment configurations
+- using KubeNix to catch common configuration errors early, eschew copypasta and make configurations composable,
-- Deploying the configuation created by KubeNix to the kind cluster
+- deploying the configuation created by KubeNix to the kind cluster.

 **Note**: What I am presenting is for motivational purposes and you should certainly put more thought into your setup if you want to take this approach to production.
 The full source code of this project is available on [GitHub](https://github.com/gilligan/kind-kubenix/tree/master).